-Whenever and wherever possible, children are offered a school of their parents' preference and in practice the majority of children go to a school which their parents select for them.
+Whenever and wherever possible, children are offered a school of their parents'/carers' preference and in practice the majority of children go to the school which their parents/carers select for them.
+Admissions criteria are clear, fair and objective.
+It is illegal for schools to discriminate against a pupil on the basis of his/her/their ethnicity.